 #2 Whiteboard Explainer Videos

 These are a fan favorite!
-Whiteboard explainer videos are created to show someone drawing or writing on a whiteboard.
+Whiteboard explainer videos (also known as Doodle videos) are created to show someone drawing or writing on a whiteboard.
 This style works best when a creative approach is used to add the elements to the board.
 Here are a few pen-board explainer video styles:

 - Some show a person doodling or writing on a board while being filmed.
 The video is then edited and narrated.